 - As some might be concerned about the political situation, we don’t really think there is any political danger or society uprises visiting Myanmar during any specific time.

 We have seen Myanmar both in lovely sunny days and raining cats and dogs, and here are some insider tips:

-Although temperature rises and no sign of a single raindrop during March to May, hotels are offering great deals after the peak season and the traditional festival Thadingyut (Lighting Festival) is on the way.
+- Although temperature rises and no sign of a single raindrop from March to May, hotels are offering great deals after the peak season and the traditional festival Thadingyut (Lighting Festival) is on the way.

-Inle Lake enjoys mild weather almost all-year-round, average temperature of 24˚C/75.2˚F. Rain often comes during early morning and dusk due to temperature and pressure changes.
+- Inle Lake enjoys mild weather almost all-year-round, the average temperature of 24˚C/75.2˚F. Rain often comes during early morning and dusk due to temperature and pressure changes.